Your Child's Checkup: 4 Years

 - Encourage drawing, coloring, and recognizing and writing letters.

-- Supervise your child around water and when playing near streets.
+- Supervise your child outdoors, especially when playing around water and near streets.
 Consider enrolling your child in a swimming class.

 - Make sure playground equipment is well maintained and age-appropriate.
 Surfaces should be soft to absorb falls (sand, rubber mats, or a deep layer of wood or rubber chips).